-Splint and physical therapy: Your doctor will probably send you to a physical therapist to get a splint that will hold your thumb and wrist firm and still.
+Splint and physical therapy.
+Your doctor will probably order a splint that will hold your thumb and wrist firm and still.
 You’ll wear it 24 hours a day for 4 to 6 weeks.

-The physical therapist will also teach you exercises to build strength in your wrist, hand, and arm.
+You will also receive therapy to teach you exercises to build strength in your wrist, hand, and arm.

 It’s an outpatient procedure, which means you go home just afterward.
 You'll probably see the physical therapist again for post-surgery exercises to strengthen your thumb and wrist.